 Remove the tick as soon as possible

-If you notice a tick bite you should remove the tick as soon as possible.
+If you notice a tick bite, where the tick is still attached, remove the tick as soon as possible.

 Grasp the tick at its front end as near to the skin as possible, without squeezing its body, pointed tweezers or a special tick hook, special tick hook are best, and carefully pull it out.
 When twisting while pulling the tick out, which is often recommended, there is a slightly higher risk of parts of the tick breaking off.

 If parts of the tick remain in the skin when you try to remove a tick, don’t panic.
 This is not the head but only remnants of the hypostome (parts of the mouth).
 With regard to the transmission of pathogens, the remaining tick parts hardly pose a risk.
 The parts of a tick that remain in the skin are rejected by the body within a few days.

 Trying to get the tiny part out of the wound only enlarges an otherwise small, harmless wound.